 Welcome, Ohio State Student Veterans!
-Student Life Disability Services (SLDS) is proud to serve you and would like to assist in making your transition or return to college education as smooth as possible.
-The SLDS Veteran Student’s Resources Page is designed to provide student veterans access to various information and resources available in the OSU community and beyond.
+Student Life Disability Services (SLDS) is proud to serve you and would like to assist in making your transition to college as smooth as possible.

 Click the links below to navigate this page:

 - Services Offered

 - Eligibility for Services